 The Hideaway Acres storage tank was drained, cleaned and inspected on October 10, 2023.

-The Hideaway Acres storage tank alarm was installed on April 21, 2023, but needs additional programming.
+The Hideaway Acres storage tank alarm was installed on April 21, 2023, but needed additional programming.
+As of the date of this report, the alarm is now working properly.